 It is recommended that you get a copy of your credit report before applying for a loan.
 This is just to make sure that there are no listings on your credit report that would affect your chances of getting a loan.
-For information on how to get your credit report see Fact Sheet: Your Credit Report.
+For information on how to get your credit report: see our Your Credit Report factsheet.

 WHAT QUESTIONS SHOULD I ASK THE LENDER?

 - Is the lender licenced by ASIC?
-(All credit providers lending under the credit law must be licenced.
-See Fact Sheet: Does the national credit law apply?
-To check if your loan is regulated under the credit law.)
+(All credit providers lending under the credit law must be licenced: see our Does the National Credit Act apply? factsheet to check if your loan is regulated under the National Credit Act.